SyliusCrafts/BootstrapTheme/README.md

     ```bash
     # ./config/packages/_sylius.yaml
     sylius_theme:
-        legacy_mode: true # for sylius 1.9 and 1.10
+        legacy_mode: true # for sylius 1.9, 1.10, 1.12
     ```

 6. To build the assets, run one of the following commands
+    Sylius < 1.12
     ```bash
     # compile assets once
     yarn encore dev